How to Trim Video on iPhone & iPad Quickly

 Recording video is one of the great features of the iPhone and iPad, but before you send that movie out to a friend, copy it to a computer, or upload to YouTube, you can make some quick edits right in iOS to clip the video.
 This is helpful if you want to shorten the video clip, or maybe just to ditch unnecessary parts of any recorded video, and you’ll find you can complete the entire process quickly right in iOS by using the built-in Trim feature.

-How to Trim, Shorten, and Cut a Video Clip in iOS
+How to Trim, Shorten, and Cut a Video Clip on iPhone or iPad

 The process of trimming and clipping down movies is the same on all versions of iOS and for iPhone, iPad, iPod touch.
 Despite being video, the trim function is actually performed in the Photos app, but don’t let that confuse you because this is easy.
 Here’s what you’ll want to do: